cyclejs/old-website/_posts/2015-01-25-components.md

 }
 {% endhighlight %}

-<a class="jsbin-embed" href="http://jsbin.com/xobuyesezo/embed?output">JS Bin on jsbin.com</a>
+<a class="jsbin-embed" href="http://jsbin.com/sajewalehu/embed?output">JS Bin on jsbin.com</a>

 However, this creates a bug.
-At least one of the labeled sliders does not work: its label does not change when the slider moves.
+Both labeled sliders change when any slider is moved.
 Can you see why?
 Pay attention to the implementation of `LabeledSlider` with this piece of code:

 {% highlight js %}
 function LabeledSlider(sources) {